simonewebdesign/simonewebdesign/source/about/index.markdown

 <p>I read a lot.
 The more you read, the more you learn.
 And it makes me happy.</p>
 </blockquote>

-## simonewebdesign.it

-This is my personal website in which I blog about programming since 2012.
-Some facts:

-<i class="fa fa-github"></i> github

-- **Made with Octopress**, a static site generator based on Jekyll.

-- **There is no backend nor database.** All pages are actually just HTML, CSS and JavaScript, which results in a super fast website that can't be hacked.

-- **No advertising either.**
-I write blog posts so that I don't forget important stuff and because I enjoy sharing my work with others.

 ## Let's get in touch!